tangbao/NJ-MVC-Appointment-Helper/README.md

 documentation for more detailed information about docs, deployment, and so on.

 ## Development Plan (NO GUARANTEE)
-- Make the bot persistent - subscription still exists after the bot restarts
+- Make the bot persistent - subscription still exists after the bot restarts.
-- Update the logger info
+- Improve user experience and logger info.
-- Automatically submit an appointment (I guess I will never do this)
+- Automatically submit an appointment (I guess I will never do this).

 ## Questions, Bugs, and Contributions